Block Strings

 other value

 Here desc is at indentation 2, so \( I_{parent} = 2 \).
-The first content line block line has \( I_{base} = 4 \).
-The line other value has \( I_L = 2 = I_{parent} \), so the block ends and other value is a separate entry.
+The line after the header, block line, has 4 leading spaces, so \( I_{base} = 4 \).
+The line other value has \( I_L = 2 = I_{parent} \), so the block ends and other value is a separate entry within section..

 Empty Lines Within a Block

-Empty lines (containing only a newline, or only spaces followed by a newline) within the block are preserved as empty lines in the output.
-Even whitespace-only lines with fewer spaces than \( I_{base} \) (but more than \( I_{parent} \)) are treated as empty lines, not errors.
+After \( I_{base} \) has been determined, empty lines (containing only a newline) and whitespace-only lines (containing only spaces followed by a newline) within the block are preserved as empty lines in the output.
+The number of spaces on a whitespace-only line is irrelevant — it is an empty line whether it has fewer or more spaces than \( I_{base} \).

 foo |